What is COVID-19 (coronavirus)?

 Can I get a COVID-19 test at Esperanza?

 Yes, Esperanza offers testing to any person who wants one, regardless of whether you have symptoms or not.
-Esperanza offers testing services at its Brighton Park (4700 S. California Ave.) and California Ave.
-(2001 S. California Ave.) locations.
-All appointments are scheduled in advanced, so please call 773-584-6200 if you need to be screened for COVID-19.
+Esperanza offers testing services at our Brighton Park health center (4700 S. California Ave.) and at Marquette Park (71st St. and Sacramento Ave.).
+All appointments are scheduled in advanced, so please call (773) 584-6200 if you need to be screened for COVID-19.
 And remember, if your symptoms are severe, please call 9-1-1.

 How much does it cost to have a COVID-19 test at Esperanza?